2019 - Down the River Unto the Sea, Walter Mosley, 336 pages

 12 - published spring 2023: To Shape A Dragon's Breath by Moniquill Blackgoose (ARC)

-13 - published year I was born (1952):
+13 - published year I was born (1952): Excellent Women by Barbara Pym

 14 - modern retelling of a classic: The Winter Knight by Jes Battis (ARC) Arthurian

-15 - song lyric as title:
+15 - song lyric as title: Take My Hand by Dolan Perkins-Valdez

 16 - main character's name is in title: The Lies of Locke Lamora by Scott Lynch

-17 - with a love triangle: The Wife Between us by Greer Hendricks
+17 - with a love triangle: The Wife Between Us by Greer Hendricks

 18 - banned or challenged in any state in 2022: Their Eyes Were Watching God by Zora Neale Thurston